alexfernandez/alexfernandez.github.io/2017/origins-language.md

 combining language reconstruction and information theory with generous amounts of conjecture to arrive at a consistent view of language evolution.
-From beyond the mysts of time we will try to make reasoned conjectures and verify them, or at least lay a path to future discovery.
+From beyond the mysts of time we will try to make and defend reasoned conjectures, or at the very least lay a path to future discovery.

-Note: I am neither a paleontologist nor a linguist, so treat this humble blog post as part of a hopefully interesting discussion.

 ## The Eras Of Language